IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 Ensure that the order details displayed are consistent with the database records.
 ### 6.4 Security:

-- Only authenticated shoppers and vendors can access their respective data.
+- Only authenticated shoppers  can access their respective data.
 - Sensitive information, such as payment details, should be displayed partially or encrypted.

 ---